 - Being ‘over mounted’.
 A rider who does not have the appropriate experience and skill to deal with their horse’s behaviour.
 The rider doesn’t know what to do and therefore feels out of control.
 This often happens with inexperienced riders riding young horses.
 Their lack of experience makes the horse’s behaviour unpredictable and therefore the rider senses that they are in danger.
 This results in a lack of confidence.

-A rider who has had a fall remembers the incident and re-lives the experience over and over again, feeling the same emotions as when the accident happened.
-We lose confidence for two reason
+- A rider who has had a fall remembers the incident and re-lives the experience over and over again, feeling the same emotions as when the accident happened.
+We lose confidence for two reasons.

 We had a gut feeling that we ignored and this led to the accident.
 We knew we shouldn’t have done it but we did it anyway means we don’t trust ourselves.